June 14, 2343

 He shook his head.

 Alexander waited an hour before slipping out of bed.
 Knowing he would be traveling deep into the jungle, he packed a couple of containers of water in a leather bag.
 He poked his head out of the window again and his mother was nowhere around.
-This might be my chance to sneak out, he thought.
+This might be my chance to sneak out.
 He climbed out of the window, onto a tree branch, and slowly slid down the trunk.

 Finally, he came upon a field covered with red and blue flowers six feet tall.
 Strawberries and coconut fragrance mixed into the air.
-This has to be the meadow, he thought.
+This has to be the meadow.
 As he walked through the meadow, he found a stone staircase that went up the slope of a steep hill.
 As he ran up the stairs, he got to the top of the hill.
 There was a small wooden hut with tall palm trees around it.
 He walked nervously as he was about to knock on the door.
 Chills ran down his spine.
 He shook as he knocked the door a couple of times.

 Nothing happened.
 He knocked again and an elderly Cobain woman answered.
 She shook with surprised to see him.
 “Alexander?”

 He froze in fear as she knew his name.

 She put her hands up.
 "Don't worry, I don't mean you any harm."

 "Are you a prophet?"
 Alexander asked.